Kursi National Park contains remains of a Byzantine monastery and is traditionally recognized as the site of Jesus` Miracle of the Swine.

 Note: unless stated otherwise, all quotes were taken from the official site.

-But keep in mind that this is only a version, as I have not seen any mentions on this topic on the official site.
+But remember that this is only a version, as I have not seen any mentions of this topic on the official site.

 The Discovery Of Kursi